Bogdan-Florian/mobile-scan-and-shop/README.md

+This was our first try to create an Expo app with no prior experience.

 # Mobile shopping scanner

 Expo demo application that allows users to scan in-store products.
-Requires the [backend API](https://github.com/Bogdan-Florian/mobile-scan-and-shop-API) functionality to retrieve data
+Requires the [API](https://github.com/Bogdan-Florian/mobile-scan-and-shop-API) functionality to retrieve data
 ## Features

  - Login / Registration system